zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Sometimes out of your biggest misery, comes your greatest gain."
+> "You will succeed because most people are lazy."
 >
-> — Steve Harvey
+> — Shahir Zag
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch